risha002/Perf1/let_const_var.md

 ```

 # 2. let
-- **Block Scope:** variables declared with let is a block scoped, meaning it is only accessible within the block{} where it is declared.
+- **Block Scope:** let-declared variables are block scoped, which means they can only be accessed inside the block {} in which they are declared.
 ```ruby
 {
 let num = 02;